averageperson4/zearnhaas/README.md

   For teaching me some basics about HTML and web development.

 - **ChatGPT**
-  For helping write most of the backend and teaching me a lot about site structure, design, and functionality.
+  For basically making the entire backend and helping me learn some stuff about web design

 <details>
   <summary>**My Gramma** (click to expand)</summary>